 Pedro Suarez, MD

-Dr. Suarez’s technical areas of expertise include the following: adult and pediatric DOTS program implementation; knowledge management and leadership; strategic planning and advocacy for TB control; DOTS policy and strategy; TB and TB/HIV clinical diagnosis and treatment; TB program assessment; norms, guidelines, and service protocols; multidrug resistant TB program planning and implementation; TB surveillance; operational research; TB drug management; quality assurance and performance improvement; supervision, monitoring, and evaluation for TB control; human capacity development; TB/HIV program coordination; information, education and communication and behavior change communication for TB control; proposal development for national TB programs and the Global Fund to fight AIDS, TB, and Malaria; and special issues related to TB control including urban settings, indigent populations, marginalized populations, and TB and poverty.
+Pedro’s technical areas of expertise include DOTS program implementation for both adult and children; TB leadership and management; strategic planning and advocacy for TB control; DOTS policy and strategy; TB and TB/HIV clinical diagnosis and treatment; TB program assessment, norms, guidelines and service protocols; MDR-TB program planning and implementation; TB surveillance; operational research; TB drug management; quality assurance and performance improvement; supervision, monitoring and evaluation for TB control; human capacity development; TB/HIV program coordination; case detection in key populations; special issues for TB control (PPM, urban settings, rural settings, indigent and marginalized, TB and poverty); IEC/BCC for TB control and proposal development for NTPs and GFATM.